ThrowTheSwitch/CException/README.md

 * `Throw(e)`
 	* `Throw` is the method used to throw an error. `Throw`s should only occur from within a protected (`Try`...`Catch`) block, though it may easily be nested many function calls deep without an impact on performance or functionality. `Throw` takes a single argument, which is an exception id which will be passed to `Catch` as the reason for the error.
 If you wish to _re-throw_ an error, this can be done by calling `Throw(e)` with the error code you just caught.
 It _IS_ valid to throw from a `Catch` block.

+* `ExitTry()`
+    * `ExitTry` is a method used to immediately exit your current Try block but NOT treat this as an error.
+Don't run the Catch.
+Just start executing from after the Catch as if nothing had happened.

 Configuration
 =============